ieiei/ianvei/rust-for-rustaceans/6 TESTING.md

 **Performance Variance**

 Performance can vary for a huge variety of reasons, and many factors affect how fast a particular sequence of machine instructions run.
 Some are obvious, like the CPU and memory clock speed, or how loaded the machine otherwise is, but many are much more subtle.
-For example, your kernel version may change paging performance, the length of your username might change the
+For example, your kernel version may change paging performance, the length of your username might change the layout of memory, and the temperature in the room might cause the CPU to clock down.

-Testing **97**

-layout of memory, and the temperature in the room might cause the CPU to clock down.
 Ultimately, it is highly unlikely that if you run a benchmark twice, you’ll get the same result.
 In fact, you may observe significant variance, even if you are using the same hardware.
 Or, viewed from another perspective, your code may have gotten slower or faster, but the effect may be invisible due to differences in the benchmarking environment.

 There are no perfect ways to eliminate all variance in your performance results, unless you happen to be able to run benchmarks repeatedly on a highly diverse fleet of machines.
 Even so, it’s important to try to handle this measurement variance as best we can to extract a signal from the noisy measurements benchmarks give us.
 In practice, our best friend in combating variance is to run each benchmark many times and then look at the *distribution* of measurements rather than just a single one.
 Rust has tools that can help with this.
 For example, rather than ask “How long did this function take to run on average?” crates like hdrhistogram enable us to look at statistics like “What range of runtime covers 95% of the samples we observed?”
 To be even more rigorous, we can use techniques like null hypothesis testing from statistics to build some confidence that a measured difference indeed corresponds to a true change and is not just noise.